-- Internships (paid/unpaid) are not considered professional experience. - Obligatory military service is not considered professional experience. - Professional experience gained in an international setting is considered international experience.
+- Internships (paid/unpaid) are not considered professional experience. - Obligatory military service is not considered professional experience. - Experience gained prior to completion of undergraduate studies is not considered professional experience. - Professional experience gained in an international setting is considered international experience.